 Teams should be prepared to present relevant arguments to explain the provisions that they propose in the different articles of the working draft.
-This is true of all provisions, but is essential where the wording of a provision deviates from what is found in the UN and OECD Models.
+This is true of all provisions but is essential where the wording of a provision deviates from what is found in the UN and OECD Models.

-- ► See paragraphs 131 132 of the UN Manual - ► Find publicly available information on countries' treaty network - ► Find some private databases with information on countries' treaty network - ► Find information on OECD Members' reservations and non-Members' positions in the 2017 OECD Model. - + D.7.
+- ► See paragraphs 131 132 of the UN Manual - ► Find publicly available information on countries' treaty network - ► Find information on OECD Members' reservations and non-Members' positions in the 2017 OECD Model.

++ D.7.
 Keeping an accurate record of what has been agreed to